solidjs-community/solid-primitives/packages/masonry/README.md

 The `mapHeight` function is not reactive, it will be called only once for each item.
 But it can be used to return an accessor to provide a reactive height.
 The layout will be recalculated when the height changes.

-For example it can be used with [`createElementSize` from `@solid-primitives/resize-observer`](https://primitives.solidjs.community/package/resize-observer#createElementSize) to observe the height of the elements.
+For example, it can be used with [`createElementSize` from `@solid-primitives/resize-observer`](https://primitives.solidjs.community/package/resize-observer#createElementSize) to observe the height of the elements.

 ```ts
 import { createElementSize } from "@solid-primitives/resize-observer";